martinfrances107/rust_d3_geo_voronoi/README.md

 rust 2021 edition.

-This is a port of the [d3-geo-voronoi](https://github.com/Fil/d3-geo-voronoi) library into a RUST library crate/package.
+This is a port of the [d3-geo-voronoi](https://github.com/Fil/d3-geo-voronoi) library into a RUST library.

+A demonstration webpage is supplied which acts as both a benchmark and a template for running this library in a browser.

  It is in a very early development phase.

 Currently we have 82% test coverage ( as reported by cargo tarpaulin -o Html )